Projective normality of model varieties and related results: Application to the real model orbit of type

-According to the orbit method it should be possible to associate with any admissible pair $(e,\chi)$ an irreducible unitary representation $R(e,\chi)$ of $\hat G_\mR$ such that the decomposition of the $G_\mR$-finite vectors of $R(e,\chi)$ into irreducible submodules equals the decomposition into irreducible $G$-submodules of the space of algebraic sections $\Gamma(O,\calV_\chi)$ (see \cite[Conjecture~2.9]{AHV}).
+Assume that $R(e,\chi)$ is the irreducible unitary representation of $\hat G_\mathbb{R}$, attached to an admissible pair $(e,\chi)$ according to the orbit method.
+Then the decomposition of the $G_\mathbb{R}$-finite vectors of $R(e,\chi)$ into irreducible submodules should be equal to the decomposition into irreducible $G$-submodules of the space of algebraic sections $\Gamma(\mathcal{O},\mathcal V_\chi)$ (see \cite[Conjecture~2.9]{AHV}).

+In \cite{AHV}, Adams, Huang and Vogan analyze the geometric side of two particular cases of this construction.
+They obtain a complete description of the decomposition of $\Gamma(\mathcal{O},\mathcal V_\chi)$ into $G$-modules in one of these cases and a conjectural description in the second case.
+In Section \ref{ssec:modellocomplesso} we recall the result obtained by Adams, Huang and Vogan in the first case and we analyze it using our techniques.
+In Sections \ref{ssec:modelloreale1}, \ref{ssec:modelloreale2} and \ref{ssec:modelloreale3} we analyze the second case considered by Adams, Huang and Vogan and we prove that their conjectural description of $\Gamma(\mathcal{O},\mathcal V_\chi)$ is correct.